wordofwarning/wordofwarning.org/current/2018-autumnwinter/makishi/index.md

 ---
 # CONFIGURATION
-layout: 2018-springsummer
+layout: 2018-autumnwinter
 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "Deborah Pearson" # the name of the artist or company
+artist: "Stacy Makishi" # the name of the artist or company
-show: "History History History" # the name of the show
+show: "The Comforter" # the name of the show
-artist_size: 2
+artist_size: 1
-show_size: 3
+show_size: 2
 header_image: "header_makishiflip.jpg"
-season: "Deborah Pearson 13|6|2018"
+season: "Stacy Makishi 21|11|2018"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values